comunifi/py-fi/README.md

 ## Solution

-We've built a very simple demo which allows posting messages, starting a crowdfund, allowing others to contribute and claiming the contributions.
+We've built a very simple solution which allows posting messages, starting a crowdfund, allowing others to contribute and claiming the contributions.
 All this by combining nostr and stablecoins.
 Completely non-custodial and peer to peer.

 ### Blockchain Layer - Arbitrum + ERC4337 Account Abstraction